n7get/noderig/README.md

 * High SWR check, disabled while ATU auto tune.
 * All the indecators on the status bar are active.
 * Double click on tuner status to auto tune.
+* Noderig does not use the memory hannels built into the hardware, it's to flakey and buggy.
+If somebody understands hoe to get it to work contact me and we can talk about it.

 ### Install
 Node-red Palettes to install: